New labs

 Getting Started

-1. Email ehs@berkeley.edu to have your new lab set up in our database.
+1. Email labsafety@berkeley.edu to have your new lab set up in our database.
+If you are a new Principal Investigator, please fill out this intake form.

 2. Populate your lab roster with the Labs @ Berkeley (L@B) roster tool and designate at least one Laboratory Safety Contact (LSC).
 You may specify yourself as the LSC, but it is strongly recommended that you choose an additional lab member as well in case you are unavailable.